What Causes Acne? 7 Common Causes Explained by a Dermatologist

 How to Prevent Acne

-• Daily sunscreen is particularly important if you are dealing with acne marks and post-inflammatory pigmentation
+• Wear daily sunscreen — especially important if you are dealing with acne marks and post-inflammatory pigmentation .

 Book a consultation if: